EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 He paused.
 “What are you going to do”

+My legs were tied.

 “Go to your room”

-The sound of footsteps could be heard walking away from us.
+The sound of footsteps getting farther and farther away.
 A door opened and slammed shut.

 “I know you are awake, kid.”